What canvas or stretcher frame do you need for your project?

 A more animal-friendly alternative to Rabbit Skin Glue is Acrylic Gesso Primer, which works well under both acrylic and oil paints and also does not produce as much shrinkage on linen or cotton canvas.
 Extra large stretcher frames should still be structured to accommodate this tension, however.
 Gesso also sizes and primes in one product, giving the bright white surface that most artists expect as a starting point.

 Will The Canvas Texture Affect Your Finished Artwork?

 The texture of the canvas may affect your selection such as if you desire a smoother surface to showcase the fine details of a portrait, for example.
 Heavier weight canvas typically provides a more textured surface than a lighter weight one, although layers of primer applied with a light sanding in between helps to smooth out the surface.
-The options offered by UCS include raw linen in a “Fine Portrait Texture”, “Smooth Texture”, and “Medium texture”, as well as raw and pre-primed cotton duck canvases in 7 oz (light weight), #12 (heavy weight), and #10 (extra heavy weight).
+The options offered by UCS include raw linen in “fine portrait”, “smooth”, and “medium" textures, primed linen in "very fine", "medium" & "heavy" textures, as well as raw and pre-primed cotton duck canvases in 7 oz (light weight), #12 (heavy weight), and #10 (extra heavy weight).